 Celeste: The music is diffuse, dreamy, almost noisy, but despite its chaos, there's harmony.

-only a limited amount of people will understand the art since only a limited amount of people will feel the same way I do.
+It's not made to be beautiful for the big mass, only a limited amount of people will understand the art since only a limited amount of people will feel the same way I do.
 Only a few will understand that the music reflects memories from a world we've never been a part of.

 4. 'd': I admit I didn't get it from the start, but upon hearing your new material, I realized that the project has really matured since the first EP!